PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 - The `meta-mbl` repository stores staging layers for customizations of community recipes (such as `.bbappend` recipes).

-- Staging layers follow the naming convention of appending "`-mbl`" to the community repository.
+- Staging layers follow the naming convention of appending `-mbl` to the community repository.
 For example, `meta-linaro-mbl/meta-optee`, `openembedded-core-mbl/meta`, `meta-raspberrypi-mbl`, and `meta-virtualization-mbl`.

 - In the staging layers configuration file (`layers.conf`) the `BBFILE_COLLECTIONS` variable should append `-mbl` to the upstream layer original value.
 For example:
     - For `meta-linaro-mbl/meta-optee/conf/layer.conf`: `BBFILE_COLLECTIONS = "meta-optee-mbl"`